HistoryThis section has been translated automatically.

 LiteratureThis section has been translated automatically.

 - del Pozo J, Fonseca E (2005) Angiokeratoma circumscriptum naeviforme: successful treatment with carbon-dioxide laser vaporization.
-Dermatol Surgery 31: 232-236
+Dermatol Surg 31: 232-236

-- Fabry J (1915) On a case of angiokeratoma circumscriptum on the left thigh.
-Dermatological journal 22: 1-4
+- Fabry J (1915) On a case of angiokeratoma circumscriptum of the left thigh.
+Dermatological Journal 22: 1-4

 - Sadana D et al (2014) Angiokeratoma circumscriptum in a young male.
 Indian J Dermatol 59:85-87

-Incoming links (9)Angiokeratoma corporis naeviforme; Angiokeratoma naeviforme; Angiokeratome, solitary; Blood vessel nevi; Blood vessel nevi; Haemangioma verrucosum; Hemangioma verrucous; Mibelli's angiokeratoma; Mibelli's angiokeratoma;
+Incoming links (9)Angiokeratoma corporis naeviforme; Angiokeratoma naeviforme; Angiokeratome, solitary; Blood vessel nevi; Blood vessel nevi; Haemangioma verrucosum; Mibelli's angiokeratoma; Mibelli's angiokeratoma; Verrucous hemangioma ;

 Outgoing links (11)Acanthosis; Argon laser; Cobb syndrome; Excision; Hyperkeratoses; Kaposi's sarcoma (overview); Laser; Local anesthesia; Lymphangioma circumscriptum; Melanoma cuntaneous; ...
 Show all